 “Us too honey!
-What are you up to?” asked mom.
+What are you up to?” she asked.

 My voice got shaky and I could feel the tears building.
-I took a few deep breaths and told my mom, “I miss it so much and wish I were still out there.
+I took a few deep breaths and told her, “I miss it so much and wish I were still out there.
 I can’t wait to see you guys and Joe, but I just love the trail.”